 Maria: Pharmacists are certainly an important member of the epilepsy team.

-David: Yes!
+David: Yes.
 As is a good neurologist who listens.
-My seizures have changed so much throughout the years and I have been in status four times in my life that I need to feel confident about those who are charged with looking after my medical condition.
+My seizures have changed so much throughout the years and still are changing.
+I have been in status [epilepticus] several times in my life so I need to feel confident about those who are charged with looking after my medical condition.

 Maria: Absolutely!
 Our epilepsy team must be robust in their knowledge of epilepsy and to understand the many burdens that people face living with this disease.
 It is only right that you are heard.

 Thank you for your time, David.
 It is always a pleasure chatting with you.